EORI Registration in France - Updated for 2022

 EORI registration is not mandatory in France, as it is required only to those involved in intra-community transactions or economic exchanges.
 Both sole proprietorships and companies in France can apply for EORI numbers.
 Also, foreign companies involved in economic relations with French companies can apply for EORI numbers with the French Customs Office when first entering the country.

-Our attorneys in France can explain the conditions for obtaining EORI numbers by local and foreign companies.
+Our attorneys in France can explain the conditions for obtaining EORI numbers in 2022 by local and foreign companies.
 We must also remind foreign company owners that the application for a French EORI number for foreign companies is slightly different than for local companies.

 Main requirements for obtaining an EORI number in France